openfoodfacts/openfoodfacts-infrastructure/docs/linux-server.md

 We use iptables-persistent to save rules, and restore them at startup.

-On ovh servers, rules are in `/etc/iptables/rule.v{4,6}` On free servers, rules are in `/etc/iptables.up.rules`
+On ovh servers, rules are in `/etc/iptables/rule.v{4,6}` On off1, rules are in `/etc/iptables.up.rules`

 Remember, that docker as it's own chains that are not affected by `INPUT` and `OUTPUT` rules.
 So it won't block a port exposed by docker.
 Use `DOCKER-USER` chain for that.